Chicago Asylum Attorney

 The United States offers certain protections to asylees and refugees.
 To qualify as an asylee or refugee, you must demonstrate you experienced past persecution or fear future persecution in your home country (or previous country of residence) on the basis of one of several protected grounds.
 Asylees and refugees can live and work practically anywhere in the country.
 They can also eventually obtain green cards, which can provide a pathway to citizenship.

 Seeking asylee or refugee status can be extremely difficult.
 Our Chicago asylum lawyer at Aparicio Immigration Law is a fierce litigator that can serve as your guide and advocate throughout the process.
 Our track record speaks for itself, as we have an excellent track record for winning cases that require litigation.
-When you hire our firm, we will work directly with you to understand your situation and build a persuasive and compelling case.

 The Difference Between Asylees and Refugees